 Windows Headless Client

-If you're looking for a Windows desktop Client that authenticates with your identity provider instead, see the Windows GUI Client.
+If you're looking for a Windows desktop Client that authenticates with your identity provider through a graphical interface, see the Windows GUI Client.

 Prerequisites